 Dr. Tyner pointed out in a previous MSR interview:

 “History has shown us lawyers have been at the forefront of social change movements.
 Whether it be Nelson Mandela, who fought to dismantle the racial caste system of apartheid, Mohandas Gandhi, who admonishes us to be the change we wish to see in the world, or Marian Wright Edelman, who has committed her life’s work to standing up for children and ensuring that no child is left behind.”

-A principal part of the production process and primary cost is contracting noted illustrator Jeremy Norton, who states at his website, “My work reflects my experience of being a child growing up.
-The essence of what I do is in the mood and emotion; of joy, adventure and discovery, universal feelings that most people share when they’re young.
+Noted illustrator Jeremy Norton states on his website, “My work reflects my experience of being a child growing up.
+The essence of what I do is in the mood and emotion; of joy, adventure, and discovery, universal feelings that most people share when they’re young.
 I want to portray that sense of wonder in the world.”

 These works, and others like them, might inspire you to find your own purpose.